Pros and Cons of Security Fences

 How much will a gate cost for my security fence?

-Depending on what type of gate you install, it will usually add $175 to $1,200 to the cost of your fence.
+Depending on what type of gate you install, it will usually add $175 to $1,200 to the cost of your security fence.

 Are there any steps I need to take before installing my security fence?